Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 According to linguists, the land of China is home to about 300 languages and dialects that people still communicate, even in small numbers.

-Ethnologue research provides precise 306 languages listed for China.
-Of all these living languages, 279 are indigenous, and 26 are non-indigenous.
+Ethnologue research provides a precise list of 306 languages for China.
+Of these living languages, 279 are indigenous, and 26 are non-indigenous.

 While they fall under the blanket of what people call ‘Chinese,’ they are all named in different dialects.

-Many so-called “dialects” can even pass off as an absolutely distinct language and are not mutually intelligible.
-But, again, this is because of the variety of China’s geographical and territorial differences.
+Many so-called “dialects” can even pass off as a distinct language and are not mutually intelligible.
+But, again, this is because of China’s geographical and territorial differences.

-Like other languages, these local tongues are natural languages derived from different language families and regions.
+Like other languages, these local tongues are natural from different language families and regions.
 So, naming them “dialects” would be misleading and unfair.

-There are reasons such dialects are believed to be distinctive languages by philologists.
-And you should note that it is not just an articulation that distinguishes them.
+Philologists believe such dialects to be distinctive languages for various reasons.
+It is not just an articulation that distinguishes them.

-They sometimes have a completely different vocabulary, grammar rules, honorifics, and sounds.
+They sometimes have different vocabulary, grammar rules, honorifics, and sounds.
 It could be mutually unintelligible in some aspects but deviate in many parts.

 To explain, consider the example of the American, Australian, and British accents of English.
-Three speakers, each with an unfamiliar accent, can still understand each other in a normal conversation.
+Three speakers with an unfamiliar accent can still understand each other in a normal conversation.

-But, this might not be the case for two dialects of Chinese, such as Mandarin and Cantonese.
+However, this might not be true for two Chinese dialects, Mandarin and Cantonese.
 That is because these two are not mutually intelligible.
 In short, both are two separate languages.

 Many Chinese dialects are at least as diverse as Romance languages like French, Spanish, Italian, or Portuguese.
-So, we should classify these shows that they as distinct.
+So, we should classify them as distinct.
 Yet, many are usually described as dialects for various reasons.

-Also, because most of them are spoken locally and not taught.
-There are no meaningful means to teach them other than hearing or immersion.
+Also, because most are spoken locally and not taught, there are no meaningful means of teaching them other than hearing or immersion.

 It’s also worth mentioning that accents can occur within dialects because of regional variances in their use.
 This could lead to the formation of sub-dialects as well.